Few-shot Class-incremental Learning for Classification and Object Detection: A Survey: Few-shot Class-incremental Classification

 For FSCIC methods, the performance of the backbone achieved on the base session is crucial for subsequent IL.
-Through the analysis of the SA of the three datasets in Tab~\ref{tab3}, it can be found that the top five performance methods on \emph{mini}ImagNet are: NC-FSCIL~\cite{yang2023neural} with 84.02\%, FeSSSS~\cite{ahmad2022few} and CFSCIL~\cite{ahmad2022variable} with 81.50\%, ALICE~\cite{peng2022few} with 80.60\%, and S3C~\cite{kalla2022s3c} with 76.89\%.
-On CIFAR-100, the top five methods are: NC-FSCIL~\cite{yang2023neural} with 82.52\%, WaRP~\cite{kim2023warping} with 80.31\%, CaBD~\cite{zhao2023few} with 79.45\%, ALICE with 79.00\%, and S3C with 78.66\%.
-The top five methods on the CUB-200 dataset are F2M~\cite{shi2021overcoming} and FSIL-GAN~\cite{agarwal2022semantics} with 81.07\%, DSN~\cite{yang2022dynamic} with 80.86\%, S3C with 80.62\%, and NC-FSCIL with 80.45\%.
-It is noticeable that the NC-FSCIL based on the neural collapse theory and the S3C that integrates the self-supervised learning features have achieved excellent performance on all three benchmark datasets.
-The ALICE framework that utilizes metric learning and pseudo-data synthesis has performed well on \emph{mini}ImagNet and CIFAR-100.
-Furthermore, combining the performance of other methods on the three datasets, it can be found that introducing self-supervised learning features can help the FSCIC model achieve good performance on the base session.
-The appropriate metric learning method and neural collapse theory can also improve the model's performance on the base session.
+From the analysis of SA across the three datasets in Tab.~\ref{tab3}, it can be seen that the top five methods on \emph{mini}ImageNet are: SAVC~\cite{song2023learning} (81.12\%), ALICE~\cite{peng2022few} (80.60\%), BiDistFSCIL~\cite{zhao2023few} (74.65\%), TEEN~\cite{wang2023few2} (73.53\%), and CLOM~\cite{zou2022margin} (73.08\%).
+On CIFAR-100, the top five methods are: WaRP~\cite{kim2023warping} (80.31\%), BiDistFSCIL (79.45\%), ALICE (79.00\%), SAVC (78.77\%), and TEEN (74.92\%).
+On the CUB-200 dataset, the top five methods are: SAVC (81.85\%), F2M~\cite{shi2021overcoming} and FSIL-GAN~\cite{agarwal2022semantics} (81.07\%), DSN~\cite{yang2022dynamic} (80.86\%), and BiDistFSCIL (79.12\%).
+It is noteworthy that the SAVC, based on virtual class synthesis, achieved the best initial performance on \emph{mini}ImageNet and CUB-200; the ALICE framework, which leverages metric learning and pseudo-data synthesis, also performed exceptionally well on these datasets.
+This indicates that the virtual class strategy is highly effective in improving performance in the initial session.
 Apart from that, it has been found that almost all methods that achieved top five performance on the base session also achieved top five performance in terms of the AA index.
 It reflects the influence of the performance achieved on the base session.